JunYuHuang/top-mastermind-cli/Planning.md

     - game is over and code breaker won
     - display board and winner message
     - break out of / return from outer (game) loop
-  - else code breaker's guess is at most partially correct so provide them with feedback
+  - else code breaker's guess is at most partially correct so provide them with response
     - get the number of correctly guessed elements and the number of misplaced elements
-    - update the game state with the feedback for the code breaker's guess
+    - update the game state with the response for the code breaker's guess

 ## Expanded Game Logic, Data Structures, etc.